AnyLog-co/documentation/image mapping.md

 is sufficient to retrieve the needed images from the remote nodes. be retrieved from the remote node.

-Note: In the examples below, AnyLog Commands and Data Assignments are sometimes enclosed within
+Note: In the examples below, AnyLog Commands and Data Assignments are sometimes enclosed within angle brackets (“less than” or “greater than”) - it allows to cut and paste the commands to the AnyLog CLI and process the commands as a code block.

 ## Prerequisite

 1) An operational AnyLog Network